-The indicative traffic movements are based on the current allocated delivery slot of 9am to 10am (10 per week).
-Current restriction on traffic movement delivery times by LBL between 9-10 am to allow for school groups who may be travelling to and around site.
+The indicative traffic movements are based on the current allocated delivery slot of 6-8am and 9am-2pm (ten per week).
+Current restriction on traffic movement delivery times by LBL between 8-9 am and 2-4pm to allow for school groups who may be travelling & Peak rush hour traffic.